cdl-geneseo/critical-digital-practices/mod-3/keep-a-daily-journal.md

 echo "$( date '+%A, %B %d, %Y' )" >> $filename
 ```

-The next line of code uses `echo` and `date` to put the date inside your file itself, this time in a reader-friendly format that  includes the day and omits hours and minutes.
+The next line of code uses `echo` and `date` to put the date inside your file itself, this time in a reader-friendly format that includes the day and omits hours and minutes (e.g., Thursday, June 22, 2023).
 Earlier, we used a single right-angle bracket (`>`) as a "redirect" to write contents to a new file.
 The double right-angle brackets in our script (`>>`) **append** content to an existing file.
 Instead of writing out the whole path to that existing file again, we reference it using the variable we created earlier.

 #### Open the file in VS Code to start journaling